 - Click on button Pause for one day

 There Are Always Ground Rules

 One limitation set by Apple is that no photo or video can be more than 16GB in size—for most of us, heck almost all of us, that’s not going to be an issue.
-Additionally, iCloud Photo Library accepts the following formats only: JPEG, RAW, PNG, GOF, TIFF, and MP4—that probably covers most of our iDevices and personal cameras, unless they are professional grade or very old.
+Additionally, iCloud Photo Library accepts the following formats only: JPEG, RAW, PNG, GOF, TIFF, and MP4—that probably covers most of our iDevices and personal cameras, unless they are a professional grade or very old.
 Your iDevice must run iOS 8.3 or later and your computer must run OS X 10.10.3 or later.

 Finally, your iCloud Photo Library is tied to your iCloud username and syncs your own photos and videos between all your devices.
 The iCloud Photo Library cannot be shared between users, even users designated as a family.
 However, there are a couple of major caveats here.
 First, iCloud Family Sharing creates a Family photo album on each family members’ devices—that album is where you and your designated Family members can manually place photos to sync across the entire family’s iDevices.
 You also create albums to share with others by turning ON iCloud Photo Sharing.

 First, you must have already set up iCloud Family Sharing.
 Check out our article on Family Sharing if you need to do this step.
 Once you have iCloud Family Sharing, you need to enable iCloud’s Family Sharing option along with iCloud Photo Sharing.
 Once you have these enabled, there is Shared section of the Photos app on iPhone and iPad and a special album called “Family” in your Shared tabs of Photos on your computer.
 Remember that this album syncs across everyone’s iDevices.

 Sharing with Anyone

 You don’t need a family to share photos.
 By enabling iCloud Photo Sharing, you send selected images to anyone you want.

 - Click Start Sharing or Click the Plus (+) sign